serngawy/libOpenflow/README.md

     }
 # Build:

-    To build the binary execute the ./build.sh script, it will create ofctrl binary under the bin directory.
+    To build the binary execute the ./build.sh script, it will create ofctrl binary under the $GOPATH bin directory.
     To re-download the project dependancies use the following command:
         $ ./build.sh update